thrishank/bubblemaps-bot/readme.md

 ## Features

-- Send any contract address (Solana or EVM)
+- Send any solana token ticker or mint address and for etherium networks send contract address
 - Get a bubblemap screenshot generated from Bubblemaps
 - Display's key token information- price, market cap, volume, and more
 - Decentralization Score (via Bubblemaps Score API) and rug check score for solana tokens